timknops/memory-game/README.md

 - Vite

 ## Installation
-You can check out the live demo ![here][live-demo].
+You can check out the live demo [here]([live-demo]).
 If you wish to get a local copy running then follow the steps below:

 ### 1. Clone the Repository